yamaoka-kitaguchi-lab/tn4-player/README.md

 ```

 ## Hints
 Some hints and tips from the author.
-Good luck.

 ### Build the EE container with ansible-builder
 See [https://quay.io/repository/ansible/ansible-runner](https://quay.io/repository/ansible/ansible-runner?tab=tags) to check the latest tag and edit Pipfile if needed.
 Ansible Builder will take about 20 minutes.